James-Decatur/Machine-Translation/README.md

 # Machine-Translation-Course-Work

-Neural Machine Translation Models that I built for the Machine Translation course at Uppsala University.
+Three Neural Machine Translation Models that I built in the Machine Translation course at Uppsala University.